Note: I’m flexible about a lot that’s on this page. If you have a suggestion, please contact me.

 If playing 1-way drury I don’t require limit raise values, but rather something like 8 or more (meaning a simple raise can be very weak); opener should often make a counter-try with 2♦ rather than jumping to game.
 Playing 2-way drury this works only with the 3-card raises.

-Whether a 2♣ drury raise shows exactly three, or three or more, if spades is the trump suit then a 2♥ rebid by opener is natural, showing a four card heart suit, and is a one round force.
+Whether a 2♣ drury raise shows exactly three, or three or more, when spades is the trump suit a 2♥ rebid by opener is natural, showing a four card heart suit, and is a one round force.
 This lets us capture some of our 4-4 fits, which often play better than the 5-3s.
 An alternative method is to play that a 2♥ bid is natural (showing four hearts) but not forcing, just looking for a better contract; with a game force and four hearts, opener rebids 3♥.
 This second method is probably better but differs from how drury is usually played, so discuss it with partner before springing it on her.

 Expected Minimum Length: 3 (for each minor).
 With 4=4=3=2 I open 1♦, but if you open 1♣ with that shape, meaning your 1♦ opening always shows four cards in the suit, that’s fine too.
+(You’ll need to announce “could be short”.)

 Double Raise: Weak.
 Part of inverted minors.
 Alertable even though it’s the most common treatment.